 Is S. Clement’s a liberal or conservative parish?

 While an individual's faith can certainly inform or shape their political views, the concerns of the political sphere are often different from those of the church, and as such, S. Clement’s, as an institution or even group of people, cannot be said to have a definite politics.
 Members of S. Clement’s have a vast array of political views, but are bound together by their love of the catholic faith and desire to worship in the beauty of holiness.
 Regardless of political inclinations, all who wish to come and worship at S. Clement’s are truly welcome.

 Am I welcome?

 Yes.
 All are welcome at S. Clement’s, regardless of race, ethnicity, sexuality, place in life’s journey, or even churchmanship.
 S. Clement’s is honoured to be one of the few Episcopal parishes in the Philadelphia which never discriminated based on race, and has continued to welcome all of God’s children.
-Although deeply committed to the practice of the Catholic faith in the Episcopal Church, S. Clement’s maintains ecumenical relations which other Christian churches in the area, and all baptized Christians are welcome to receive communion.
+Although deeply committed to the practice of the Catholic faith in the Episcopal Church, S. Clement’s maintains ecumenical relations with other Christian churches in the area, and all baptized Christians are welcome to receive communion.
 The S. Clement’s community is comprised of people from all walks of life who wish to grow in love of Our Lord and practice the Catholic faith.